Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Interpolation conditions for linear operators

 As mentioned earlier, the recent work \cite{abbaszadehpeivasti2022convergence} proposed necessary interpolation conditions (originally announced in \cite{drori2019ICCOPT}) for the class of nonhomogeneous quadratic functions $f(x) = \half x^T Qx - b^T x$ (see their Section 2.2).
-They used the $L$-smooth $\mu$-strongly convex interpolation conditions \eqref{cond:smooth_convex} in addition to the following necessary conditions for nonhomogeneous quadratic functions

-These conditions are not sufficient.
-Indeed, we can show that there exist sets of points satisfying both conditions \eqref{cond:smooth_convex} and \eqref{eq:quad_Etienne} and that cannot be interpolated by a quadratic function.
-For example, the points

-satisfy conditions \eqref{cond:smooth_convex} and \eqref{eq:quad_Etienne}.
+They used the $L$-smooth $\mu$-strongly convex interpolation conditions \eqref{cond:smooth_convex} in addition to the following necessary conditions for nonhomogeneous quadratic functions These conditions are not sufficient.
+Indeed, there exist sets of points satisfying both conditions \eqref{cond:smooth_convex} and \eqref{eq:quad_Etienne} and that cannot be interpolated by a quadratic function.
+For example, the points satisfy conditions \eqref{cond:smooth_convex} and \eqref{eq:quad_Etienne}.
 Yet, there is no function of the form $f(x) = \half x^T Q x - b^T x$ that interpolates these points.
-Indeed, the first point forces the quadratic to be homogeneous, i.e. $b=0$, and then the linearity of the gradient imposes that the values of the gradient on the two other points are opposite which is impossible for all $\mu\neq L$ (when $\mu=L$, the class of $L$-smooth $L$-strongly convex functions is already the class of nonhomogeneous quadratic functions).\commentsH{\todo[inline]{\textbf{Note:} Je ne trouve pas une des fonctions $L$-smooth $\mu$-strongly convexe qui interpole les points (on pensait à $f(x,y) = \frac{L+\mu}{4} x^2 + \frac{L-\mu}{2} x^2 y$ mais on ne sait pas borner sa Hessienne).
-Ca aurait permi d'assurer que les points vérifient les conditions $(\mu,L)$ (même si j'ai vérifié et que c'est le cas).}} \commentsH{\todo[inline]{\textbf{A discuter:} On peut ajouter les quadratiques non-homogènes
+Indeed, the first point forces the quadratic to be homogeneous, i.e. $b=0$, and then the linearity of the gradient imposes that the values of the gradient on the two other points are opposite which is impossible for all $\mu\neq L$ (when $\mu=L$, the class of $L$-smooth $L$-strongly convex functions is already the class of nonhomogeneous quadratic functions).